Are you the same as the International Competition for Young Debaters (ICYD)?

 This includes most non-fee-paying schools (including academies, free schools and sixth form colleges) provided that they are not academically selective (i.e. they are not grammar schools).
 We are doing this out of recognition that many schools that are interested in entering the competition are unable to enter due to financial limitations.
 If you are unsure whether you are eligible for the Access Fee, please contact us.

 We'd like to participate but would need more of a discount than the Access Fee can provide, can you help?

 We will always try and help schools that are new to debating or not otherwise able to participate, so if this applies please get in touch and we will see what we can do.
 We have a certain amount of bursary funding dedicated to this purpose.
 Resources are limited, however, and so circumstances such as these will be treated on a case-by-case basis.

 Schools are limited to entering up to four teams each.
 Each team is made up of two students.

 If, following the payment deadline, you would like to enter an additional team, feel free to get in touch as there may be additional spaces available.
 Any additional spaces will be filled on a first-come-first-serve basis.

 When are regional rounds?

 Regional rounds will take place over the course of January and February 2020.
 Specific dates will be announced closer to the time, both online, and via. email for all registered schools.

 When is Finals Day?

-Finals Day will be running on Saturday 16th March 2019.
-More details will be posted as we get closer to Finals Day.
+Finals Day will be running on Saturday 13th March 2021.
+More details will be posted as we get approach Finals Day.